+ANTH 250, Pro-Seminar in Anthropology and Sociology (.25 credit) is required for the major, effective 7/1/2014.

+Requirements for a major in Sociology

+Total courses

+required

+Nine and one-quarter

+Core courses

-380), ANTH 452.
-The required courses in the major, including the required
+SOC 100, SOC 240, SOC 303, SOC 401, SOC 410.
+The required courses in the

-300-level course, must be taken on campus.
+major, including the required 300-level course, must be taken on campus.

+Other required

+courses

-Of the remaining four courses, one must be at the 300-level.
+Of the remaining five courses, one must be at the 300-level.

+300 and 400 level courses

+Four

+Seminar in Sociology) with a grade of C- or higher AND 2) a senior thesis paper with a grade of C- or higher.
+The capstone experience for majors includes the completion of SOC 410 (Senior Seminar in Sociology) and a 25-35 page thesis based on original research.
+The first half of the seminar involves common

+The senior requirement consists of the completion of 1) SOC 410 (Senior

+Senior requirement

-The senior requirement consists of the completion of 1) ANTH 452 (Senior Seminar in Anthropology) with a grade of C- or higher AND 2) a senior thesis paper with a grade of C- or higher.
-The capstone experience for majors includes the completion of ANTH 452 (Senior Seminar in Anthropology) and a 25-35 page thesis based on original research.
-The first half of the seminar involves common readings on a broad theme of anthropological relevance; the second half of the seminar is devoted to students' individual projects and presentations of their work in class.
-Students are also required to present their final work during the annual Sociology and Anthropology Senior Symposium at the end of the spring semester.
+thesis based on original research.
+The first half of the seminar involves common readings on a broad theme of sociological relevance; the second half of the seminar is devoted to students' individual projects and presentations of their work in class.
+Students are also required to present their final work during the annual Sociology and Anthropology Senior Symposium at the end of the spring

+semester.